Kezia Jackson-Harman

 Kezia works across Renaisi’s portfolio of place-based and systems change projects.

 This includes facilitating local partner networks, managing and delivering place-based research projects, and supporting the adoption of place-based and systemic change approaches within Renaisi.
-Alongside this, in her role as learning partner Kezia is supporting, advising and building the learning capacity for five place-based networks that are targeting systemic change.
+Alongside this, in her role as an embedded learning partner Kezia is supporting, advising and building the learning capacity for place-based networks that are targeting systemic change around a range of issues including: inequity in career outcomes for young people, the experiences of women who have No Recourse to Public Funds, a lack of joined up service provision and racism and ableism within our health and employment support systems.

-Kezia leads our Place-based System Change Community of Practice, where she works with the community to share learning around place-based systems change in reflective and practical ways.
+Kezia leads our Place-based System Change Community of Practice, where she works with the community to share learning around how to approach place-based systems change and collectively work through emerging challenges to design new ways of working.

 Specialisms